KruttikaBhat/KruttikaBhat/README.md

 ### Hello!
 Welcome to my Github profile.
-I'm an aspiring cognitive neuroscientist.
-Still a newbie but hoping to get there one day.
-Currently I'm a project associate in the Cognition Lab, IISc Bangalore.
+I'm currently a graduate student at Stanford University.
+My research focused on developing online math assessments for K-12 to identify struggling learners.
+I'm also interested in the cognition skills involved in reading and math, and how this getss affected in children with learning difficulties.

 ## Reach me on
 - <a href="https://www.linkedin.com/in/kruttika-bhat/">LinkedIn</a>